PremUkkoji/Assistive-Chatbot/README.md

 ```
 {
 	"sender": "Rasa",
-	"message": "show me some cloths"
+	"message": "show me some clothes"
 }
 ```
 and header as